Pachyrhinosaurus: Description

 Size estimates for the largest Pachyrhinosaurus species, P. canadensis indicate lengths of 6-8 m and a weight of 3-4 tonne.
 The other species, P. lakustai and P. perotorum, have been estimated by Greg Paul at 5 m in length and 2 tonne in weight.
 They were herbivorous and possessed strong cheek teeth to help them chew tough, fibrous plants.

-Instead of horns, their skulls bore massive, flattened bosses; a large boss over the nose and a smaller one over the eyes.
+Instead of horns, their skulls bore massive, flattened bosses: a large boss over the nose and a smaller one over the eyes.
 A prominent pair of horns grew from the frill and extended upwards.
 The skull also bore several smaller horns or ornaments that varied between individuals and between species.
 In P. canadensis and P. perotorum, the bosses over the nose and eyes nearly grew together, and were separated only by a narrow groove.
 In P. lakustai, the two bosses were separated by a wide gap.
 In P. canadensis and P. lakustai, the frill bore two additional small, curved, backward-pointed horns.
-These were not present in P. perotorum, and in fact some specimens of P. lakustai also lack them, which may indicate that the presence of these horns varied by age or sex.
+P. perotorum was thought to have two unique, flattened horns which projected forward and down from the top edge of the frill, but 2019 it was shown that these had been inaccurately reconstructed and it instead had the same backward pointed horns as its sister species.

 Various ornaments of the nasal boss have also been used to distinguish between different species of Pachyrhinosaurus.
 Both P. lakustai and P. perotorum bore a jagged, comb-like extension at the tip of the boss which was missing in P. canadensis.
 P. perotorum was unique in having a narrow dome in the middle of the back portion of the nasal boss, and P. lakustai had a pommel-like structure projecting from the front of the boss (the boss of P. canadensis was mainly flat on top and rounded).
-P. perotorum bore two unique, flattened horns which projected forward and down from the top edge of the frill, and P. lakustai bore another comb-like horn arising from the middle of the frill behind the eyes.
+P. lakustai bore another comb-like horn arising from the middle of the frill behind the eyes.